Pranav-raj11/Data-handbook/data-handbooks/Power BI/Section-2/powerbi-getting-started.md

 Let’s start by grabbing our dataset from **Kaggle**, an awesome free platform full of real-world data.

-If you’re new to Kaggle, click **Register**—you can sign up with your Google account or email.
-Already have an account?
-Just sign in.
+If you’re new to Kaggle, click **Register**.
+You can sign up with your Google account or email.
+If you already have an account, just sign in.

 For this project, we’ll be using the dataset: [Data Analyst Job Roles in Canada](https://www.kaggle.com/datasets/amanbhattarai695/data-analyst-job-roles-in-canada)